KingCode/queens/README.md

  - at most one queen occupies any diagonal, row or column
  - at most two queens can occupy any other line.

-Given N as input, the program calculates one, or optionally, all combinations of positions.
+Given N as input, the program calculates one, or optionally up to a number of or all, solutions.

 Since the time cost is high, concurrency is used to attack and pre-compute candidate subsets of a correct solution.